Jackky Bhagnani

-Jackky Bhagnani (born 25 December 1984) is an Indian actor, film producer and entrepreneur.
+Jackky Bhagnani (born 25 December 1984) is an Indian actor, film producer and entrepreneur who works in Hindi cinema.
+He is the son of producer Vashu Bhagnani and founder of the Indian music label Jjust Music.

 Early life

-Bhagnani was born in Kolkata, West Bengal in India to a Sindhi family.
-After schooling, he got a degree in commerce from H.R.
+Jackky Bhagnani was born in Kolkata, West Bengal to a Sindhi family.
+He is the son of producer Vashu Bhagnani and Pooja Bhagnani.
+After completing his schooling, he graduated with a Bachelors in Humanities from the H.R.
 College of Commerce and Economics, Mumbai.
-He has also done an acting course from Lee Strasberg Theatre and the Film Institute in New York.
+He had also completed an acting course from Lee Strasberg Theatre and Film Institute.

 Career

-Jackky's debut film was Kal Kissne Dekha, which came out in 2009.
+Jackky's debut film was Kal Kissne Dekha, which released in 2009.
 The movie received mostly negative reviews and was unsuccessful at the box office.
-Taran Adarsh, writing for Bollywood Hungama, noted that "The film lacks the fun that one normally associates with a campus fare.
+Taran Adarsh, of Bollywood Hungama, wrote that "The film lacks the fun that one normally associates with a campus fare.
 Even the climax leaves a lot to be desired."

 In April 2011, he starred in F.A.L.T.U.
-The film received mixed reviews and did moderately well at the box office.
+The film received mixed reviews and was a moderate well at the box office.
 In May 2015, Jackky revealed that a sequel to the movie has been planned.

-In 2012, Ajab Gazabb Love was released, but was a non-starter at the box office.
+In 2012, his third film Ajab Gazabb Love was released, but was unsuccessful at the box office.

-Rangrezz, directed by Priyadarshan, was released in 2014.
-It garnered excellent reviews and featured Jackky Bhagnani dancing to Psy's "Gangnam Style".
+In 2014, he starred in Rangrezz, directed by Priyadarshan.
+It received positive reviews from critics and featured Jackky Bhagnani dancing to Psy's "Gangnam Style".
 The rights to the song were bought by Jackky's father Vashu Bhagnani, also the producer of the film, for an undisclosed sum.
-Despite this, the film failed to leave a mark at the box office.
+Despite this, the film failed at the box office.

 Jackky's next film was Youngistaan, a love story set against the backdrop of Indian politics.
-Released in 2014, the movie was panned by critics and was a commercial failure.
+Released in 2014, the film was panned by critics and was a commercial failure.

-The movie later became the subject of much controversy when it was revealed that it was India's independent entry to the Oscars.
+The film later became the subject of much controversy when it was revealed that it was India's independent entry to the Oscars.
 Twitter was abuzz with jokes on Jackky Bhagnani, with users expressing surprise and dismay over the movie's selection.

 In 2015, Jackky starred as Kedar Patel in the comedy film Welcome to Karachi, which was released on 28 May 2015.
-In 2016, he turned to film producing with Sarbjit along with his sister Deepshikha Deshmukh.
-Sarbjit was a commercially successful movie.
-In 2017, he produced and acted in a short film 'Carbon' released on YouTube.
-In 2018, he produced Dil Juunglee and Welcome to New York.
-He made his Tamil film debut opposite Trisha in the horror film Mohini.
-Jackky will next be seen in the movie Anandwaa which will be directed by Abir Sengupta.
+In 2016, he produced Sarbjit along with his sister Deepshikha Deshmukh under the banner Pooja Entertainment.
+In 2017, he produced and acted in the short film 'Carbon' which was released on YouTube.
+In 2018, he produced the films Dil Juunglee and Welcome to New York.
+In the same year, he made his Tamil film debut opposite Trisha in the horror film Mohini.

 Personal life

-Bhagnani is in a relationship with Rakul Preet Singh since 2021.
+In 2021, Bhagnani announced his relationship with actress Rakul Preet Singh.
+On 21 February 2024, Bhagnani married Singh in traditional Sindhi and Sikh wedding ceremonies in Goa.